Hop Protocol (HOP) Price Reaches $0.0149 on Exchanges

-Hop Protocol (HOP) traded 1.8% higher against the dollar during the one day period ending at 10:00 AM Eastern on September 22nd.
-Hop Protocol has a total market cap of $952,671.85 and $20,261.67 worth of Hop Protocol was traded on exchanges in the last 24 hours.
-Over the last seven days, Hop Protocol has traded 0.4% lower against the dollar.
-One Hop Protocol token can now be purchased for about $0.0149 or 0.00000024 BTC on popular exchanges.
+Hop Protocol (HOP) traded down 1.4% against the U.S. dollar during the twenty-four hour period ending at 20:00 PM Eastern on September 26th.
+Hop Protocol has a market capitalization of $956,240.23 and approximately $10,276.42 worth of Hop Protocol was traded on exchanges in the last 24 hours.
+One Hop Protocol token can currently be purchased for about $0.0149 or 0.00000023 BTC on cryptocurrency exchanges.
+In the last week, Hop Protocol has traded down 2.8% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.